Forum on the Hill

 The Forum on the Hill provides opportunities for the community to engage with speakers once a month, (September- June) who discuss current topics.
 Join the Conversations!
 Presented both in person at 12:30pm in Widener Hall and then recorded and posted online here the next day. *Bring a brown bag lunch to enjoy, and we serve light snacks, water, and coffee starting at Noon.

-CLICK HERE to watch the presentation from November 14th.
+CLICK HERE to watch the February 13th Forum.

 A $5 donation is requested for the series to help support this program when you attend in person.
 If you are watching online, please consider making this small contribution through the secure Donate button below, or mail a check made out to PCCH to: Center on the Hill, 8855 Germantown Ave, Philadelphia PA 19118 if you watch online.
 Your support is greatly appreciated.